pravega/pravega/documentation/src/docs/pravega-concepts.md

 The [Segment Store](Segment-store-service.md) implements the Pravega data plane.
 Pravega Servers provide the API to read and write data in Streams.
 Data storage is comprised of two tiers:
 - **Tier 1:** It provides short term, low-latency, data storage, guaranteeing the durability of data written to Streams.
 Pravega uses [Apache Bookkeeper](http://bookkeeper.apache.org/) to implement
 Tier 1 Storage.
 Tier 1 Storage typically runs _within_ the Pravega cluster.
-Tier 2 Storage is normally deployed _outside_ the Pravega cluster.
-Tiering storage is important to deliver the combination of fast access to Stream data and also allows large data storage for Streams.
-Tier 1 Storage persists on the most recently written Stream data.
-As data in Tier 1 Storage ages, it is moved into Tier 2 Storage.

 - **Tier 2:** It provides long term storage for Stream data.
 Pravega uses HDFS, Dell EMC's Isilon or Dell EMC's Elastic Cloud Storage (ECS) to implement Tier 2 Storage.
+Tier 2 Storage is normally deployed _outside_ the Pravega cluster.

+Storage tiering allows Pravega to achieve a sweet spot in the latency vs throughput trade-off.
+This makes Pravega an ideal storage substrate for serving data to both real-time and batch (analytics) applications.
+Moreover, as data in Tier 1 Storage ages, it is automatically moved into Tier 2 Storage.
+Thus, Pravega can store vasts amounts of Stream data and applications can read it at any time, while being oblivious to its actual location.

 Pravega uses [Apache Zookeeper](https://zookeeper.apache.org/) as the coordination mechanism for the components in the Pravega cluster.